dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 <Tabs groupId="method">
 <TabItem value="GitHub" label="GitHub">
-In your `.github/workflows/deploy.yml` file, comment out the `ENABLE_FAST_DEPLOYS` environment variable:
+In your `.github/workflows/deploy.yml` file, update the `ENABLE_FAST_DEPLOYS` environment variable to `false`:
 <CodeExample filePath="dagster-plus/deployment/serverless/runtime-environment/github_disable_pex.yaml" language="yaml" title="Disable PEX deploys in deploy.yml" />

 </TabItem>
 <TabItem value="GitLab" label="GitLab">
 1. Open your `.gitlab-ci.yml` file.
-If your `.gitlab-ci.yml` looks similar to:
+If your `.gitlab-ci.yml` contains an `include` with a link to a Dagster provided CI/CD template:
     <CodeExample filePath="dagster-plus/deployment/serverless/runtime-environment/gitlab_template.yaml" language="yaml" />

-2. Follow the link and replace the contents of your `.gitlab-ci.yml` with the YAML document at the link address.
+    Follow the link and replace the contents of your `.gitlab-ci.yml` with the YAML document at the link address.
+Otherwise, continue to the next step.

 3. Update the `DISABLE_FAST_DEPLOYS` variable to `true`